• Google Classroom

 In maths, they have been up and on the move in some fun and engaging Teach Active lessons, consolidating their understanding of things like Roman numerals and place value.

-Anglo Saxons have landed on our shores in Year 5 History, with the children learning of the various reasons for the Jutes, Saxons and Angles arriving in Britain, and how they helped shape the country we live in today.
+Anglo Saxons land on our shores in Year 5 History, with the children learning of the various reasons for the Jutes, Saxons and Angles arriving in Britain, and how they helped shape the country we live in today.
 This ties in nicely with their Settlements topic in Geography, where the children have been looking at hamlets and villages, towns and cities.

 The children have also had the chance to use syncopation in music, coming up with their own beats and rhythms in groups in class, and practising familiar songs with Mr Richardson that use syncopation too.
 Who knew banging rulers off the desk could help you hit a learning objective in a lesson.